Dany Kane: Police Contact

 Kane had a secretive, manipulative personality as he thoroughly enjoyed power and maneuvering behind-the-scenes to play off people.
 Throughout the Quebec biker war, Kane enjoyed the power as the only senior informer within the Hells Angels gave him over his RCMP handlers and his ability to halt the schemes of Hells Angels leaders such as Boucher by informing on them.
 Detective Benoît Roberge of the Service de police de la Ville de Montréal who worked as Kane's handler in 1999-2000 stated that Kane was shaped by growing up in small town L'Acadie instead of the working class urban criminal milieu that most Quebec Hells Angels came from.
 Roberge stated: "In that milieu, maybe Kane didn't have the criminal roots to say, 'Me, I'll never talk to the cops'.
 Because for many bikers, it's almost like a religion, it's so strong.
 What Kane did have was a James Bond side to him, a sense of adventure".
-Kane warned his RCMP handlers to be careful with sharing the intelligence collected by him with the Sûreté Due Québec, which he described as being systemically corrupt and with the police forces of Greenfield Park and Brossard.
+Kane warned his RCMP handlers to be careful with sharing the intelligence collected by him with the Sûreté du Québec, which he described as being systemically corrupt, and also with the police forces of Greenfield Park and Brossard.
 Kane reported that the Hells Angels had photographs of most of the Rock Machine members via police records.

+The Canadian journalist Daniel Sanger wrote that much of the RCMP's relationship with Kane was questionable from a legal viewpoint as Kane continued to be involved in murders and bombings while working as an informer, which was a violation of the RCMP's rules.
+Sanger wrote: "It's conceivable that Verdon, St. Onge and Kane had agreed, explicitly or otherwise, to a 'don't ask, don't tell' policy.
+Not only would the Mounties have been contravening the force's regulations but breaking the law themselves had they known that Kane was involved in bombings or any other serious criminal activity".